Morgan Dollar Varieties By Ron Drzewucki – Modern Coin Wholesale …..

 Outside of a “Bugs Bunny” Franklin half dollar, it’s hard to beat some of the colorful names attributed to Morgan Dollar Varieties over the years.
 I don’t often write about them, so to “fill in the gaps” and maybe introduce people to one of the more fascinating aspects of the Morgan series, I decided to write about three of the most amusingly named Morgan varieties out there: the “Spitting Eagle”, the “Alligator Eyes” and the “Donkey Tail”.

-They happen to share a theme so I chose those three instead of, say, the 1888-O “Hot Lips” variety, which, hands down, wins at humorous nicknames and is probably the most well-known of the four.
-Animals are entertaining, and I didn’t want to get stuck trying to whip up a primer on Morgan dollar varieties and variety collecting (though I will explain some technical terms you may be unfamiliar with).
+They happen to share a theme so I chose those three instead of, say, the 1888-O “Hot Lips” Morgan Dollar Varieties, which, hands down, wins at humorous nicknames and is probably the most well-known of the four.
+Animals are entertaining, and I didn’t want to get stuck trying to whip up a primer on Morgan Dollar Varieties and variety collecting (though I will explain some technical terms you may be unfamiliar with).

 For their part, Morgan dollar varieties are discussed in the works of Leroy Van Allen and George Mallis (originators of the VAM variety cataloging system), and Michael Fey and Jeff Oxman (the “Top 100” guys).

 The Spitting Eagle is an example of a Mint error known as a “die gouge”.
 A die gouge is when something or someone accidentally makes a hole or gash (deeper than a scratch) in the die.
 Since the die is incuse (engraved or imprinted in negative relief into the surface, the opposite of a coin), this hole or gash shows up as a bump or raised mark on the finished product.
 At first glance, it can even look like a strange part of the design.

 Well, that’s what happened at the Carson City Mint in 1891, producing this variety of Morgan silver dollar.